Eliminating Bad Habits

 Since all habits (good and bad) are functions of the unconscious mind, that is where we must go to alter them.
 Hypnosis and NLP are superb first-line strategies to accomplish this.
 By establishing the origins of these behaviors and identifying their “triggers” (a cigarette smoker might “light up” in response to a social cue or stressful situation), we can hypnotically reprogram the unconscious to respond far more productively to such triggers, stop the repetition of damaging behaviors and create positive, healthy changes that will last a lifetime.

 What Causes Bad Habits: Repetition of a thought or an action creates a habit or pattern, which becomes an automatic response; a reminder to respond to a certain situation in a certain way.
-In practical terms, our habits are our lives, and most habits are extremely helpful – skillful driving, brushing one’s teeth, walking the dog, getting up in the morning, getting dressed… However, other habits are not helpful at all: smoking, overeating, laziness, addictive behavior… Once these detrimental habits become ingrained, it is necessary to change them on the same unconscious level where they were formed.
+In practical terms, our habits are our lives, and most habits are extremely helpful – skillful driving, brushing one’s teeth, walking the dog, getting up in the morning, getting dressed… However, other habits are not helpful at all: smoking, overeating, laziness, habitual behavior… Once these detrimental habits become ingrained, it is necessary to change them on the same unconscious level where they were formed.
 This is why hypnosis is considered to be the first line defense against so many negative habitual behaviors.

 Habits and Pattern Matching